souhe/reactScrollbar/README.md

 You can override document to make scrollarea works inside iframe.
 **Default: document**

+#### smoothScrolling
+When set to true, smooth scrolling for both scrollbars is enabled.
+**Default: false**

+#### minScrollSize
+Using this prop it's possible to set minimal size in px for both scrollbars.

+#### swapWheelAxes
+After set to true, mouse wheel event has swapped directions.
+So normal scrolling moves horizontal scrollbar and scrolling with SHIFT key moves vertical scrollbar.
+It could be useful for applications with horizontal layout.
+**Default: false**

 ### Context
 In context of each `<ScrollArea>` child could be injected an object `scrollArea` contains method: